Miner Wars 2081 is a space combat sim with destructible terrain, will have MMO version

 Oh, and its custom-built game engine makes everything in the entire persistent game world completely destructible.
 Take a look at the E3 trailer for the game with high aspirations and some awesome destruction tech below.

-According to the game's official site, everything in the open-world solar system of both versions of the game (Miner Wars 2081 is the non-MMO version with competitive and co-operative multiplayer) is completely destructible, and the destruction you cause is persistent.
+, everything in the open-world solar system of both versions of the game (Miner Wars 2081 is the non-MMO version with competitive and co-operative multiplayer) is completely destructible, and the destruction you cause is persistent.
 Those with more productive impulses can instead carve their way into asteroids to build permanent bases inside, or just toss their buildings and defenses out on top for everyone to see.

 Where the simulation part of that lengthy descriptor at the start of the article comes into play is in managing resources: fuel, ammunition, oxygen, ore, and weapons will all have to be managed carefully because you'll be surrounded by warring factions most of the time.

 Combat will take place in open space and also in interior environments, such as inside that asteroid base I mentioned.
 Players will be able to drill their way through objects to bypass your defenses, build a rival city inside your asteroid, or just nuke the whole thing from orbit.
 There is support for both WASD movement and joystick controls and, like EVE Online, players will able to spend their days mining or exploring the cosmos instead of fighting.

 There are over 20 different ships in-game now and each can be upgraded with new equipments, plating, and weapons.